wmeints/linguametrica/README.md

 chain = prompt_template | llm
 ```

-You can create a yaml test case that looks like this:
+You can create a yaml file in the `data` folder of your project that looks like this:

 ```yaml
 id: <identifier>